Australia Sonic title flag

 A real dress!
 How unusual and interesting to find a Sonic related dress.
 This is a thin denim material overalls style dress for little girls.
 The front pocket has an embroidered Sally head 'patch' with her name below it.
 Because the patch is sewn through the front pocket (the pocket does not open, but there is a usable back pocket).
 A small square patch with Sonic and the words “Gotta Juice!” is on the back--but they did not get a photo of it.

 This is likely one of the rare-er items simply due to obscurity and the fact that it's mostly little kids sizes. (as in really small.
 Shown here is XXS, however if there's one size, there are more...)
 So interesting to see!
-Photo by Sonikku.
+Photo & owned by Elisto.

 Heinz Sonic Spaghetti Shapes Can Australia gets a Sonic food!